MGonz1228/Tomatoesh/README.md

 The spaces between commas and subsequent titles are optional.

 # Note:
-Only one title is returned per input.
-Titles do not have to be exact:
+Only one title is returned per input, but titles do not have to be exact:
 ```rt return of the king```
 Returns the score of "The Lord of the Rings: Return of the King"